blade1989/jquery.toc.js/README.md

 ##body Not Body Onload="OnLoad()"

 If you edited the `.prepend` section, then you need to be exact.
-So, if typ in the `body` tag, it will search for exactly that, not `<body onload="Onload">`.
+So, if you typ in the `body` tag, it will search for exactly that, not `<body onload="Onload">`.

 ##Reference